-h For non-exempt police officers, the following additional rules apply:
+For non-exempt police officers, the following additional rules apply:

-- 2.03.4.1 Substitution Time: When an officer substitutes time with another officer by mutual agreement, the time worked by the substitute counts; - 2.03.4.2 On-Call Duty: Time spent on-call does not count.
-If the on-call officer is called to duty and works, the time actually worked counts; - 2.03.4.3 Training: Time spent at the police academy in training or other training, and travel to and from such training, counts.
-Time spent by officers at the academy or other training which is outside of training or class, including but not limited to time sleeping or free time, does not count; - 2.03.4.4 Travel to and from Work: Time spent traveling to and from an officer's home to the police station or duty area does not count unless the officer has marked on duty and is discharging his or her official duties.
+- 2.03.5.1 Substitution Time: When an officer substitutes time with another officer by mutual agreement, the time worked by the substitute counts; - 2.035.2 On-Call Duty: Time spent on-call does not count.
+If the on-call officer is called to duty and works, the time actually worked counts; - 2.03.5.3 Training: Time spent at the police academy in training or other training, and travel to and from such training, counts.
+Time spent by officers at the academy or other training which is outside of training or class, including but not limited to time sleeping or free time, does not count; - 2.03.5.4 Travel to and from Work: Time spent traveling to and from an officer's home to the police station or duty area does not count unless the officer has marked on duty and is discharging his or her official duties.
 Officers may not mark on duty outside of the County limits unless they are engaged in law enforcement activities.
-If the officer is required to travel to places other than the police station or duty area for work, the travel time counts to the extent that it exceeds the officer's normal travel time from home to the police station or duty area. - 2.03.5 Compensatory Time Limitation and Carry Forward: Accrued compensatory time may be accumulated up to 40 hours for administrative employees and 80 hours for police officers and employees of the Central Communications Center.
-Accrued compensatory time should be used by the end of each calendar year.
-If work demands prevent the use of accrued compensatory time by the end of the calendar year, employees may carry unused compensatory time to the next calendar year, but supervisors should schedule work in the following year in a manner to use the compensatory time carried over within the first six months of the next calendar year.
-All accrued compensatory time at the time of retirement, resignation, promotion to an exempt position or termination will be paid in the next payroll cycle.
+If the officer is required to travel to places other than the police station or duty area for work, the travel time counts to the extent that it exceeds the officer's normal travel time from home to the police station or duty area.